BhuvanKanna/PathfinderGPT/README.md

-This project is a clone of Google's AI bot, Gemini, developed using the Gemini API and React.
+PathfinderGPT is a clone of Google's AI bot, Gemini, developed using the Gemini API and React.

 ## Table of Contents